dfilan/2022-alignment-resource-survey/quick_takeaways.md

 - 4: 80-100%

 As well as the details published here, I also collected how many years people had been interested in AI alignment and/or paid to work on technical AI alignment research, as applicable.
 Also, people were able to write in comments about specific resources, as well as the survey as a whole, and could write in the place they heard about the survey.

+For more details, you can see my [GitHub repository](https://github.com/dfilan/2022-alignment-resource-survey) for this survey.
+It contains the GuidedTrack code to specify the survey, the results, and a script to analyze the results.
+Note that I redacted some details of some comments to remove detail that might identify a respondent.